Dr. Zohreh Eslami

 Office Phone: +974.4423.0666

-Zohreh Eslami is a Professor at the Department of Teaching, Learning, and Culture at Texas AM University in College Station and currently serves as the Liberal Arts Program Chair at Texas A&M University at Qatar.
+Zohreh Eslami is a professor in the Department of Teaching, Learning and Culture at Texas AM University in College Station and was previously the Liberal Arts Program Chair at Texas A&M University at Qatar.
 Her research has examined intercultural and cross-cultural communication, English as an International language, sociocultural perspectives of teaching, and acquisition of English as a second/foreign language.
 Her publications include over one hundred journal papers, book chapters and conference proceedings.

 - University of Illinois at Urbana-Champaign.
 Ph.D. in Second Language Acquisition and Teacher Education, USA, 1992